Comment on, object to or support a planning application

 Before commenting please look at the application form and plans.

 - All representations submitted in response to planning applications are treated as public documents and will be published on our website.
 Any matter, issue, information or material that you want the council to take into account in the determination of a planning application must be submitted in full, and any correspondence, particularly emails, which provide links to other documents or to other web sites will be deleted/returned as inappropriate and not taken into account, as the council is not able to vet their content and will not be held responsible or liable for any information or material in those documents or on those sites.
+Any representation on planning matters would then need to be resubmitted in order for the council to take it in to account

-- Due to the volume of comments received, letters are not acknowledged nor can we enter into correspondence or discussion on points raised.
+- Due to the volume of comments received, letters are not acknowledged nor can we enter into correspondence or discussion on points raised

 - The council cannot publish or retain on a planning application file, any letter, email or other written material which is considered to be defamatory, libelous, or otherwise offensive and any such emails will be deleted and any letters will be returned to the sender.
+Any representation on planning matters would then need to be resubmitted in order for the council to take it in to account

 The applications we receive fall into three main types;